Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Conformal four-point ladder integrals in diverse dimensions

-\textbf{Remark 7.} Another way of inducing the loop recursions relies on the application of effective two-dimensional Laplace operator.
-For example, authors of~\cite{Borinsky:2022lds} consider $D$-dimensional ladder diagrams, introducing function, which in the case $\lambda = 1$ is connected with $\widetilde{\Phi}^{(1)}_{L}(z, \bar{z};1)$ by a rule (see~\cite[eq.
+\textbf{Remark 7.} Another way of inducing the loop recursions relies on the application of the effective two-dimensional Laplace operator.
+For example, the authors of~\cite{Borinsky:2022lds} considered $D$-dimensional ladder diagrams by introducing a function which, in the case $\lambda = 1$, is connected with $\widetilde{\Phi}^{(1)}_{L}(z, \bar{z};1)$ by the rule (see~\cite[eq.
 (3.6)]{Borinsky:2022lds})

-The step of recursion then consist of using relation~\cite[eq.
+The step of recursion then consists in using relation~\cite[eq.
 (3.2)]{Borinsky:2022lds} together with the following amputation of the line connecting $z$ and $0$ (see figure in~\cite[eq.
 (3.5)]{Borinsky:2022lds}), which results in

-Using rescaling~\eqref{Schnetz-funcs} in this relation one immediately obtains~\eqref{C14}.
+Using rescaling~\eqref{Schnetz-funcs} in this relation, one immediately obtains~\eqref{C14}.